Westover Christian Academy

-Westover Christian Academy is a private, non-denominational Christian school in Danville, Virginia.
+Westover Christian Academy is a private, Baptist Christian school located in Danville, Virginia, United States, that teaches pre-K through Grade 12.
+The school was founded in 1979.
+Westover serves nearly 460 students.

+History

 It began operations in 1979 as Southall Christian School.
 Southall was located at 502 Southampton Ave. on the south side of Danville.
 Founded on location of Southall Baptist Church, it started as a primary school with the plan to add a grade each year.
 It graduated its first class in 1986.
 The class consisted of six students.
 It continued operations until Southall Baptist merged with Lynn Haven Baptist and moved the school into a newer and more modern facility on the north side of town.
 The new church, Westover Baptist, and school, Westover Christian Academy took their name from the area of town it was located.
-It recently graduated 29 students in 2009.